-Bring a large pot to a boil.
-Add a bit of salt.
+Bring a large pot of water to a boil and add a bit of salt.
 Lay a kitchen towel on the counter and cook 6 noodles at a time until al dente.
 By not crowding them you can ensure they all cook evenly and can remove them quickly before they overcook and start tearing.
-Cook the next batch while you are assembling the first few layers.
+Cook the next batch while you’re assembling the first few layers.

 Spoon a very thin layer of sauce in the bottom of a pan that has the dimensions to hold 3 lasagna noodles by length and width.

 Generously rub or spray a sheet of foil with oil.
 This is important because otherwise when you remove the foil the cheese will stick to the foil and peel off.
 Cover the lasagna lightly and bake in the centre of the oven for 30 minutes.
-Remove the foil and bake 30 more minutes until top is brown and bubbling.
+Try to make a tent shape with the foil to help it not stick to the top of the lasagna.
+Remove the foil and bake 30 more minutes until the top is brown and bubbling.
 Let it rest at least 15 minutes before serving so the pieces stay together.

 Here’s the recipe:

 - 650 ml jarred pasta sauce or about 2½ cups